 Click here for a Duotrope interview with our Owner/Publisher John P. (Jack) Kristofco.

 Every year, The Orchard Street Press conducts a national Poetry Contest.
 Each year it is our privilege to review hundreds of poems from across the country, submissions from well-established and emerging poets alike.Learn More

-Once again, as in previous years, the Contest judges will select poets from whom chapbook manuscripts will be invited.
-It is from responses to these invitations that chapbooks will be chosen for publication during the 2022 year.Learn More
+Once again, as in previous years, the Contest judges selected poets from whom chapbook manuscripts were invited.
+It is from responses to these invitations that chapbooks were chosen for publication during the 2023 year.Learn More

 Many of the titles published by Orchard Street are poetry chapbooks by poets who have submitted entries to our annual Poetry Contest.
 The judges identify entrants from whom they would like to see more work (typically, chapbook length manuscripts).Learn More